jigarlotia/casestudy/README.md

 ### **About the Company**
 New Payment Platform Australia ([NPPA](https://nppa.com.au/)) is the Australian FinTech operating in the Financial Payments domain responsible for maintaining and developing the New Payment Platform (NPP) to ensure it evolves to meet the future needs of the payment industry, consumers and businesses.

-New Payments Platform or NPP as it is known, is the payment platform that enables the real time payments across different financial entities in Australia with OSKO&copy; PayID being the well known use case of the platform.
+New Payments Platform or NPP as it is known, is the payment platform that enables the real time payments across different financial entities in Australia with Osko&copy; PayID being the well known use case of the platform.

 The platform is jointly owned by 13 financial organisations consisting of mainly big banks such as ANZ, Commonwealth Bank of Australia, NAB, Westpac, CitiBank, HSBC and few others.